Knut Hamsun: Legacy

 A fifteen-volume edition of Hamsun's complete works was published in 1954.
-In 2009, to mark the 150-year anniversary of his birth, a new 27-volume edition of his complete works was published, including short stories, poetry, plays, and articles not included in the 1954 edition.
-For this new edition, all of Hamsun's works underwent slight linguistic modifications in order to make them more accessible to contemporary Norwegian readers.
-Fresh English translations of two of his major works, Growth of the Soil and Pan, were published in 1998.
+In 2009, to mark the 150th anniversary of his birth, a new 27-volume edition of his complete works was published, including short stories, poetry, plays, and articles not included in the 1954 edition.
+For this new edition, all of Hamsun's works underwent slight linguistic modifications to make them more accessible to contemporary Norwegian readers.
+New English translations of two of his major works, Growth of the Soil and Pan, were published in 1998.

 Hamsun's works remain popular.
-In 2009, a Norwegian biographer stated, "We can’t help loving him, though we have hated him all these years ...
-That’s our Hamsun trauma.
-He’s a ghost that won’t stay in the grave."
+In 2009, a Norwegian biographer stated, "We can't help loving him, though we have hated him all these years....
+That's our Hamsun trauma.
+He's a ghost that won't stay in the grave."

-Three of Hamsun's homes (Hamsund gård in Hamarøy, Hamsunstugu in Garmo, and Nørholm in Grimstad) are open to the public as museums, in addition to the Knut Hamsun Centre in Hamarøy.
+Three of Hamsun's homes (Hamsund gård in Hamarøy Municipality, Hamsunstugu in Garmo in Lom Municipality, and Nørholm in Grimstad Municipality) are open to the public as museums, in addition to the Knut Hamsun Centre in Hamarøy.

-The whereabouts of Hamsun's medal remain unknown.
+After gifting the medal to Nazi propaganda minister Joseph Goebbels in 1943, the whereabouts of Hamsun's Nobel Prize medal remain unknown.

 Writing techniques

 Along with August Strindberg, Henrik Ibsen, and Sigrid Undset, Hamsun formed a quartet of Scandinavian authors who became internationally known for their works.
 Hamsun pioneered psychological literature with techniques of stream of consciousness and interior monologue, as found in material by, for example, Joyce, Proust, Mansfield and Woolf.
+His writing also had a major influence on Franz Kafka.
+Hamsun's works were translated into German by Cläre Mjøen.

 Personal life

 In 1898, Hamsun married Bergljot Göpfert (née Bech), who bore daughter Victoria, but the marriage ended in 1906.
-Hamsun then married Marie Andersen (1881-1969) in 1909 and she was his companion until the end of his life.
+Hamsun then married Marie Andersen (1881–1969) in 1909 and she was his companion until the end of his life.
 They had four children: sons Tore and Arild and daughters Ellinor and Cecilia.

 Marie wrote about her life with Hamsun in two memoirs.
 She was a promising actress when she met Hamsun but ended her career and traveled with him to Hamarøy.
-They bought a farm, the idea being "to earn their living as farmers, with his writing providing some additional income".
+They bought a farm, planning "to earn their living as farmers, with his writing providing some additional income".

-After a few years they decided to move south, to Larvik.
+After a few years they moved south, to Larvik.
 In 1918 they bought Nørholm, an old, somewhat dilapidated manor house between Lillesand and Grimstad.
 The main residence was restored and redecorated.
-Here Hamsun could occupy himself with writing undisturbed, although he often travelled to write in other cities and places (preferably in spartan housing).
+Here Hamsun could occupy himself with writing undisturbed, although he often travelled to write in other cities and places, preferring spartan housing.